 I started by removing the clips from the succulents.
-I thought they were just hot glued to the top of the clips but I discovered the stems were sunk into a whole in the clip then glued down.
+I thought they were just hot glued to the top of the clips but I discovered the stems were sunk into a hole in the clip and then glued down.

 I placed three succulents to start with and filled in from there.
 I just wing it when placing greenery and flowers in a display.
 Never had any formal training.
 Sometimes I look back on past projects and wonder what I was thinking.
-Anyone else do that?
+Does anyone else do that?

-I used hot glue to adhere all of the greenery.
-As usual my display is asymmetrical.
+I used hot glue to adhere all of the greenery to the wood pool rack.
+As usual, my display is asymmetrical.